brisa-build/brisa/packages/docs/api-reference/extended-html-attributes/key.md

 ---
-description: Use `key` attribute to add the `brisa-request` class to the element only during the action time
+description: The `key` is a special `string` attribute you need to include when creating lists of elements.
 ---

 # key